 Note: You may click on a picture of a finished quilt and a PDF will pop up with the pattern - if I have one written -

 and they are pretty much all written except for the ones that are made with crumbs and The Kitchen Sink and number 42 Checkered! and the ones with pockets (34, 46).
-If you find one missing and you think it should be here, please write us an email at email@example.com Thanks.
+If you find one missing and you think it should be here, please write us an email at firstname.lastname@example.org Thanks.